 What Kind of Nursing License Does a Travel Nurse Need?

-You have some options when it comes to travel nursing in a state that isn’t your home state.
+You have some options for travel nursing in a state that isn’t your home state.
 Many factors play into which road you will go down like the Nursing Licensure Compact program, specific state, and urgency of need.
 Don’t let this overwhelm you.
 When you are on staff with an agency, like PRN Healthcare, they will help you through the process.
 A rule of thumb is to apply for a license right away if you think you will want to travel outside of your resident state.
-The turnaround times to receive a license can take a few months.
+The turnaround time to receive a license can take a few months.
 Normally you will get one of the three licenses below:

 • eNLC License (also known as a compact license)